Azimo, the money transfer service, secures €20M debt finance from the European Investment Bank – TechCrunch

 In addition, the fintech plans to increase marketing spend and “spread the gospel of Azimo’s faster and cheaper proposition to more customers in the EU,” says Kent.

 Meanwhile, Azimo securing a line of credit from the EIB is interesting in the context of Brexit.
-The company is very typical of European tech scale-ups that have teams split across the U.K. and continental Europe, born in part out of the U.K.’s membership of the EU and freedom of movement, which as of this week came to an end.
+The company is very typical of European tech scale-ups that have teams split across the U.K. and continental Europe, born in part out of the U.K.’s membership of the EU and freedom of movement, which, as of this week, came to an end.

 Kent has already had to re-jig the business by securing an e-money license in the Netherlands in order to continue trading in Europe.
-And he has views on what the U.K. government needs to do next, specifically with regards to accessing European skilled labour, which he has said is the “lifeblood of fintech“.
+And he has views on what the U.K. government needs to do next, specifically with regards to accessing European skilled labour, which he has said is the “lifeblood of fintech.”

 “I have a very international team in London too and always will,” Kent tells me.
 “I want to be able to keep them here and augment that team with top talent.
 Skilled tech workers are super mobile and they don’t come to London for the weather or the living costs but for the opportunities.
 The noises coming from government and eventually the policies are super important in framing how that target audience thinks”.